DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Problem Definition

 \textbf{Pairwise Differential Testing:} Our test generation approach primarily focuses on the pairwise comparison of DNN models.
 This assumption means that our analysis of behavioral differences is based on comparisons between two DNN models at a time, allowing for the generation of triggering inputs for a pair of DNN models.

 \textbf{No Access to the Training Data:} We assume that we do not have access to the original training datasets of the models under test.
-This is a common scenario in many real-world situations where models are proprietary or when model testing is provided as a service for example.
+This is a common scenario in many real-world situations where models are proprietary or when model testing is provided as a service, for example.
 Consequently, our ability to generate inputs and interpret model behavior is based solely on observations from models' outputs and the currently available testing data, rather than insights from the training process.

 \textbf{Similar Accuracy Levels:} We assume that each pair of models under test yields similar and high accuracy on the currently available testing dataset.
-Such generation warrants the effective generation of triggering inputs to reveal behavioral disagreement between the DNN models, to better assess their respective capabilities and thus enable their use in the various practical applications mentioned above.
+Such generation warrants the effective generation of triggering inputs to reveal behavioral disagreement between the DNN models, to better assess their respective capabilities, and thus enable their use in the various practical applications mentioned above.

-\textbf{Limited Testing Budget:} We assume that our test generation approach is constrained by a limited testing budget, a valid assumption in many real-world situations when (1) DNNs are deployed on physical devices or with costly simulators in the loop, or (2) when the cost of the manual labeling or the validation of triggering inputs is high.
+\textbf{Limited Testing Budget:} We assume that a limited testing budget constrains our test generation approach, a valid assumption in many real-world situations when (1) DNNs are deployed on physical devices or with costly simulators in the loop, or (2) when the cost of the manual labeling or the validation of triggering inputs is high.
 In our study, we determine the testing budget based on the feasible execution time for test generation.
 We thus restrict the number of inputs to generate and analyze.
 Furthermore, a fixed and identical testing budget allows for a fair evaluation of alternative differential test generation approaches.